QuickBooks integration

 QBO_CLIENT_SECRETYour QuickBooks app's client secret.
 In the Intuit Developer Portal, open your app and navigate to Keys and credentials.

-One-time setup
+One-time authentication

-To authorize and to save your tokens, run the setup script in a regular terminal (not in an AI coding tool) once :
+Before running the integration for the first time, authorize and to save your QuickBooks tokens.
+Run the setup script in a terminal (not in an AI coding tool):

 The script prints an authorization URL.
 Copy it, open it in your browser, and complete any instructions.
 Once you authorize, the script saves your tokens automatically.
 You won't need to reauthorize unless your refresh token expires (after a number of days) or unless your tokens are revoked or deleted locally.

-python invoice_to_quickbooks.py # run this in a bash terminal, not in an AI coding assistant, to view the full output
+python invoice_to_quickbooks.py # run this in a terminal, not in an AI coding assistant, to view the full output

 What the script does